wp-plugins/social-locker/readme.txt

 Stable tag: trunk
 License: GPLv2

-Helps increase social media presence by asking visitors to pay for your content with a tweet, plus one, or a like.
+Helps increase social media presence by asking visitors "to pay" for your content with a tweet, plus one, or a like.

 == Description ==